2013 Women's Cricket World Cup: Group stage

 The eight qualifying teams were split into two groups for the group stage, with traditional rivals Australia and New Zealand drawn together in Group B alongside South Africa and Pakistan, while India and West Indies were drawn together in Group A along with England and Sri Lanka.
-The top three teams from each group progress to the Super Six stage while the fourth team advances to the 7th Place Play-off.
+The top three teams from each group progressed to the Super Six stage while the fourth team from each group advanced to the 7th-Place Play-off.